NicklasVraa/ELABorate/README.md

 # **ELABorate**
-ELABorate is a Circuit Analysis Tool capable of pure symbolic analysis, as well as partial or complete numerical evaluation.
-Written and run in MATLAB.
+ELABorate is a circuit analysis tool capable of pure symbolic analysis, as well as partial or complete numerical evaluation.
+Currently written and run in MATLAB.
 ELABorate is geared towards circuit analysis and design, but has applications for any general system analysis, such as controller design.

-The plan is to either move to a standalone application, if/when MATLAB coder gains support for the symbolic math toolbox, or move to Python and the Sympy library.
+The plan is to either move to a standalone application, when MATLAB coder gains support for the symbolic math toolbox, or move to Python and the SymPy library.

 See the [Wiki](https://github.com/NicklasVraa/ELABorate/wiki/1.-Introduction) for a full run-down of the program.